intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 1. Measuring bandwidth is necessary, but is not alone sufficient.
 2. In many cases, Internet users don’t need more bandwidth, but rather need "better bandwidth" -- i.e., they need other connectivity improvements.
-3. The users perceive the quality of their Internet connection based on the applications they use, which are affected by a combination of factors.
+3. Users perceive the quality of their Internet connection based on the applications they use, which are affected by a combination of factors.
 There's little value in exposing a typical user to the entire spectrum of possible reasons for the poor performance perceived in their application-centric view.
 4. Many factors affecting user experience are outside the users' sphere of control.
-It's unclear whether exposing the users to these other factors will help user's understand their performance state.
+It's unclear whether exposing users to these other factors will help users understand the state of their network performance.
 In general, users prefer simple, categorical choices (e.g. "good", "better", and "best" options).
 5. The Internet content market is highly competitive, and many applications develop their own "secret sauce."

 ## Metrics considerations {#discussion-metrics}

-The workshop continued to discuss various metrics that can be used instead of or in addition to available bandwidth.
+In the second agenda section, the workshop continued its discussion about metrics that can be used instead of or in addition to available bandwidth.
 Several workshop attendees presented deep-dive studies on measurement methodology.

 ### Common performance metrics

-Losing Internet access is, of course, the worst user experience.
+Losing Internet access entirely is, of course, the worst user experience.
 Unfortunately, unless rebooting the home router restores connectivity, there is little a user can do other than contacting their service provider.
 Nevertheless, there is value in the systematic collection of availability metrics on the client side: these can help the user's ISP localize and resolve issues faster, while enabling users to better choose between ISPs.
-One can measure the availability directly by simply attempting connections from the client-side to locations of interest.
-For example, {{tools.ookla_speedtest}} uses a large number of Android devices to measure network and cellular availability around the globe.
+One can measure availability directly by simply attempting connections from the client-side to distant locations of interest.
+For example, Ookla's ({{Speedtest}}) uses a large number of Android devices to measure network and cellular availability around the globe.
 Ookla collects hundreds of millions of data points per day, and uses these for accurate availability reporting.
 An alternative approach is to derive availability from the failure rates of other tests.
-For example, {{FCC_MBA}} uses thousands of off-the shelf routers, called "Whiteboxes", with measurement software developed by {{tools.samknows}}.
+For example, {{FCC_MBA}} uses thousands of off-the shelf routers, called "Whiteboxes", with measurement software developed by
+{{SamKnows}}.
 These Whiteboxes perform an array of network tests and report availability based whether test connections were successful or not.

 Measuring available capacity can be helpful to the end-users, but it is even more valuable for service providers and application